dgllghr/stanchion/README.md

 ### No external indexes

 There is currently no external index mechanism.
-See [The primary index](#the-primary-index) for details on how stanchion indexes data and what queries can be made more efficient by those indexes.
+The only index that is used to optimize queries is the clustered index, declared with `SORT KEY`.

 ### Column types are enforced

 Values being inserted into Stanchion tables must be of the column's declared type.
 This is equivalent to declaring a SQLite table with the `STRICT` table option.

+### No support for updates or deletes (yet)

+Support for `UPDATE` and `DELETE` will be added to stanchion in the future.

+### Table schemas cannot be altered

+This is something that stanchion would like to support, but it may be difficult because SQLite does not have a documented way of supporting schema changes to virtual tables.
+This is still being investigaed.

-## Data storage
+## Data Storage Internals

 ### Row groups, segments, and stripes